geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 So yeah, we've been working on the secret project for Kama.
 In the office we have the secret picture of the secret project.

 ##### **Geohot** [[00:00:14](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=14)]
 Yeah, that's nice.
-I think we're a little bit behind right now on Tinybox shipping.
+I think we're a little bit behind right now on TinyBox shipping.
 We'll definitely get those out this week.
 I think we have three pending orders right now.
 But yeah, we have a bunch.

 ##### **Geohot** [[00:00:31](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=31)]
 I don't know, we had some issues with bad CPUs or something.
 Oh no, we do a lot of tests to make sure the PCIe comes up at 16x.
 There's a lot of things that can prevent the PCIe from being 16x.
-Loose cable, not seated in the GPU, bad CPU, bad CPU seating, bad mother... motherboard.
+Loose cable, not seated in the GPU, bad CPU, bad CPU seating, bad mother.. motherboard.
 So we want to make sure that all the Tinyboxes are really good before shipping.
 Yeah.
 And oh, since you guys have all been using the Tinyboxes more in the Tinyroom, they're getting too hot in there.
 So I bought some fans, some HEPA filters,

 ##### **Geohot** [[00:01:18](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=78)]
 and we'll go in there with some duct tape.
 Put it all together.

 ##### **Chenyu** [[00:01:23](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=83)]
 Yeah, it's okay.
-Use Tinybox more.
+Use TinyBox more.
 Oh yeah, yeah, use it.

 ##### **Geohot** [[00:01:27](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=87)]
 Oh, by all means, use it.
 It's not going to break nothing.
 Right now we just have the windows open, which is fine.
 But I don't want to get dust in the room.